 Besides the pungent smell of a spicy fish pickle, you can smell fresh potato wafers being fried in one of the oldest boilers topped with a chimney in a small old shop.
 And beside this small shop is a dilapidated building which used to be the famous ‘Ideal Wafers’ factory.
 Try their tomato flavoured and the plain potato wafers, I bet you would ditch even Lays and Balaji wafers after that.

 The Christmas Eve Decoration in Khotachi Wadi

-On a Christmas Eve, the lanes lose its calm and jump with joy along with the unprivileged children who join from all around the area.
+On Christmas Eve, the lanes lose their calm and jump with joy along with the unprivileged children who join from all around the area.
 Willy or any gentleman voluntarily becomes their Santa and distributes candies, chocolates, and balloons among them.
 Many a time, society also arranges a feast and dance party for the kids.

 And any outsider is allowed to join in the joyful celebration.
 Don’t miss the chance and enjoy your next Christmas in this Portuguese precinct.

 You need to cross the bridge beside the Saifi hospital which is located opposite to the Charni Road station in order to reach Khotachi Wadi.
 Once you get down the pedestrian bridge you need to walk straight and ask for directions to the people around.
 It may take you around 15 minutes to reach Khotachi wadi by walking.